Tips For Dating After Divorce: How To Enjoy It

 Having difficulty navigating the dating world after divorce?

-Understanding your own needs and emotions
+Understanding your needs and emotions

-As a species, humans typically have a biological tendency for empathic care and companionship.
+Humans typically have a biological tendency for empathic care and companionship.
 Areas in the brain, like the nucleus accumbens and medial orbitofrontal cortex, often react to feelings of love and attachment.
 But after a divorce, you may feel defensive of your emotional well-being and need extra time to process these feelings before jumping into the dating pool.

-Taking time to heal after divorce
+Dating after divorce: Taking time to heal after divorce

 As you begin to process and understand your emotions, practicing self-care and creating an environment that allows you to heal can be significant.
 Whether this means limiting contact with former partners or taking a break from dating apps, it can be best to do what feels right for you.

-Self-care may be especially important if you're coping with trauma from a previous relationship.
+Self-care may be especially important if you're coping with trauma from a past relationship.
 Being patient and allowing yourself the space to work through any unresolved issues can help you become a stronger and more self-aware individual.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.